viichain/vii-core/docs/fuzzing.md

-  - Make startup-modes at different points in the process: instantiate an application and feed it transactions to run directly, not full `StellarMessage`s.
+  - Make startup-modes at different points in the process: instantiate an application and feed it transactions to run directly, not full `VIIMessage`s.
 Let the fuzzer generte bucket ledger entries, and try to apply them to the database as one would during catchup.
 This sort of thing.

   - Add a mode -- with a giant red flashing TESTING_ONLY light on it -- that